 Renewal credits to meet Act 48 requirements

-Every five years, Pennsylvania-certified teachers must complete 180 hours of professional development activities that are related to an area on the certificate and comply with the school district’s professional development plan (if they are currently employed in a district).
+Every five years, Pennsylvania-certified teachers must complete 180 hours of professional development activities that are related to an area on the certificate and that comply with the school district’s professional development plan (if they are currently employed in a district).
 The 180-hour requirement can be met by taking six college or continuing education credits.
-Educators must develop a Professional Education Plan that is in line with the state and district goals.
+Educators must develop a professional education plan that is in line with the state and district goals.

 According to the Pennsylvania Department of Education, credits obtained by an out-of-state institution may be used to meet your professional development requirements.
 However, they must be submitted on an official college-sealed transcript directly to: Department of Education, Division of Professional Education and Planning, 333 Market Street, Harrisburg, PA 17126-0333.